Consultation and engagement

 If you are submitting on behalf of a group, it is good to indicate the number of people who support the submission, but please note it will be treated and processed as a single submission.
 So, if you list 20 people on the submission, it will not be counted as 20 individual submissions.

-Why make a submission?
+Why make a submission or share feedback?

-What to say in your submission?
+What to say in your submission or feedback?

 If you are an organisation or submitting on behalf of a group, provide some background information, such as the aims and structure of your group/organisation, how many members you have, and what consultation you have undertaken with your members to put your submission together.

-It is also a good idea to keep feedback short and to the point – some consultations receive many submissions, so the easier and clearer they are to read, the easier it is for the elected members to do their job.
+It’s also a good idea to keep feedback short and to the point – some consultations receive many submissions, so the easier and clearer they are to read, the easier it is for the elected members to do their job.

 While we always provide a submission form and it’s our preferred way to hear from you, you can also email us at letstalk.qldc.govt.nz or post your submission to QLDC, Private Bag 50072, Queenstown 9348 Freepost 191078.

-I made a submission but nothing changed - why didn't Council listen?
+I made a submission, but nothing changed - why didn't Council listen?

 A submission process is part of a wider decision-making process used to help inform the Council.
-Other things considered include things like expert advice, laws and regulations, budget constraints.
+Whether it’s Full Council, a committee or the Wānaka-Upper Clutha Community Board, the decision makers often must weigh up multiple factors in reaching a final position.
+Other things considered include things like expert advice, laws and regulations, and budget constraints.

 What are some of the more common misconceptions about the submission process?